KaterinaWalter/webdocs/docs/unit04/notes404.md

 1. **Traverse the DOM** – that means we used selectors to get the elements we need: the 4 ‘week’ divs
 2. **Manipulate the DOM** – we actually changed the text content within the HTML elements!

-###

-Below is a new section that demonstrates how to change various CSS properties through JavaScript using the same calendar analogy.
-This section maintains the same tone and structure as before.

 ---

 ### Changing CSS Properties with JavaScript